CDCgov/phdi/README.md

 Current public health systems that digest, analyze, and respond to data are siloed.
 Lacking access to actionable data, our national, as well as state, local, and territorial infrastructure, isn’t pandemic-ready.
 Our objective is to help the CDC best support PHAs in moving towards a modern public health data infrastructure.
 See our [public website](https://cdcgov.github.io/phdi-site/) for more details.

-DIBBs is a sibling project to [PRIME ReportStream](https://reportstream.cdc.gov), which focuses on improving the delivery of COVID-19 test data to public health departments, and [PRIME SimpleReport](https://simplereport.gov), which provides a better way for organizations and testing facilities to report COVID-19 rapid tests to public health departments.
+PHDI is a sibling project to [PRIME ReportStream](https://reportstream.cdc.gov), which focuses on improving the delivery of COVID-19 test data to public health departments, and [PRIME SimpleReport](https://simplereport.gov), which provides a better way for organizations and testing facilities to report COVID-19 rapid tests to public health departments.

 ## Getting Started

-In order to use the DIBBs library, you need [Python 3.9 or higher](https://www.python.org/downloads/) and [pip python package manager](https://pip.pypa.io/en/stable/installation/) (or any python package manager).
+In order to use the PHDI library, you need [Python 3.9 or higher](https://www.python.org/downloads/) and [pip python package manager](https://pip.pypa.io/en/stable/installation/) (or any python package manager).

 To install using pip:
 ```